How to get a job teaching English in Bangkok

 When you first arrive, book a hotel or guesthouse for the first few days.
 Somewhere on the Sukhumvit BTS line or the MRT would be a good idea.
 I’d suggest somewhere either around Asok BTS/Sukhumvit MRT or Sala Daeng BTS/Silom MRT because they are the transport interchanges.
 You can easily hop on either mode of transport to get around.

 Alternatively, get an Airbnb apartment on a short-term basis.
 You can rent them by the week or by the month.
 Try out one or two areas where you might like to live and try out the commute.
+If you are new to Airbnb, you can get £31 off your booking if you use our link.

 Once you have a fixed workplace, you can start looking for somewhere longer-term to live.
 You can rent an apartment on a tourist visa.
 There are two main ways to do this: through an agent and by just turning up at the building.